Thumbkin/MissingTradeSkillsList_Classic/README.md

 ### Key Features

+* Data patch phase is automatic set based on server version
 * List of all available skills & recipes with correct data for Alchemy, Blacksmithing, Cooking, Enchanting, Engineering, First Aid, Fishing, Herbalism, Leatherworking, Mining, Poisons, Skinning & Tailoring
 * View missing skills for a profession (open tradeskill frame and use MTSL button, except Fishing, Herbalism & Skinning)
 * Explorer frames to browse the addon data